 Writing a book is a serious commitment.
 It takes time, attention and a willingness to write, rewrite and then write some more.

 I can help you make that assessment.
 If you are ready to collaborate, connect with me at: firstname.lastname@example.org

 You've completed the research.
 You've written your first draft.
 You've revised and refined it.
 Now, it's showtime.
 Before you submit your work, you need a fresh pair of eyes to review it.
 You need someone who has worked with doctoral students, and who has even helped those students publish successful books from their dissertations.

 All of your hard work can easily be overlooked if it's punctuated with grammatical errors, unclear narration, and those missing source citations.

 Format matters.
 Content development matters.
 Attention to The MLA Style Manual, The Chicago Manual of Style, and Turabian Style matters.
 Your best work matters.
-Let's talk .
-I have affordable "student rates" and I'm ready to work with you.
+Let's talk.
+I'm ready to work with you.
 Connect with me at Yvette@yvetteblair.com